 Cash and Cash Equivalents were $15.5 million as of March 31, 2022.
 Of note, the Company eliminated all debt from the balance sheet including $10.5 million term debt with an institutional investor and the final, $3 million, obligation to Apollo Endosurgery for the purchase of the Lap-Band® in December of 2018.
 Additionally, $6.0 million in professional service and investment banking fees were paid related to the Obalon merger.

 Conference Call Information

-Management will host a conference call to discuss ReShape’s financial and operational results today at 5:30 pm ET.
-To participate in the conference call, dial 1-877-280-7473 (US/Canada) or 1-707-287-9370 (international) and enter passcode 5376956.
-A live link to the webcast will be available on the “Events and Presentations” section of ReShape’s website at: https://ir.reshapelifesciences.com/events-and-presentations.
+Management will post a webcast at 8:30 am ET, today.
+A link to the webcast will be available on the “Events and Presentations” section of ReShape’s website at: https://ir.reshapelifesciences.com/events-and-presentations.

 About ReShape Lifesciences™